 On July 15, the Israeli government voted to accept an Egyptian-proposed ceasefire, which was supported by the US, the Arab League and others in the international community.
 As a gesture to Hamas, Israel halted air-strikes in Gaza for a few hours.
 Hamas in turn rejected the terms of the ceasefire, and continued to bombard Israel with at least 50 rockets during that period.
 On July 26, Israel agreed to a 12 hour UN-proposed “humanitarian ceasefire.”
-Following the the 12 hour lull in hostilities, Israel agreed to extend the ceasefire by another 24 hours.
+Following the 12 hour lull in hostilities, Israel agreed to extend the ceasefire by another 24 hours.
 Hamas rejected the ceasefire’s extension.
 On July 17, at the request of the United Nations, a “humanitarian ceasefire” between Israel and Hamas went into effect for approximately 5 hours in order to enable Gazans to shop and resupply.
 While it was mostly quiet during the ceasefire, rocket fire from Gaza into Israel resumed almost immediately following the designated period.

 ISRAEL’S GOALS IN GAZA

-The IDF aims to curtail Hamas’ ability to attack Israel – through rocket, missile, mortar attacks, and through an extensive network of underground tunnels, to ensure quiet and security for the Israeli population.
-The IDF announced it has uncovered and destroyed 32 tunnels and over 60 tunnel shafts.
-Referring to the labyrinth of tunnels, Israeli military spokesmen speak of there being two Gazas – one above ground, and one below.
+The IDF aimed to curtail Hamas’ ability to attack Israel – through rocket, missile, mortar attacks, and through an extensive network of underground tunnels, to ensure quiet and security for the Israeli population.
+The IDF announced that it uncovered and destroyed 32 tunnels and over 60 tunnel shafts.
+Referring to the labyrinth of tunnels, Israeli military spokesmen spoke of there being two Gazas – one above ground, and one below.
 Entry points to these tunnels have been found in mosques, civilian homes and civilian institutions.
 Exit points in Israel have been discovered in kibbutz dining halls, in fields near Israeli towns and on the outskirts of Israeli communities all along the border with Gaza.